MeixuanEd/GridSTAGE/README.md

   1. Load changes
   2. AGC control
-     AGC control code developed by Alejandro Dominguez-Garcia and his research group has been integrated to the system and adapted for our purpose.
+     AGC control code developed by Jiangmeng Zhang and Alejandro Dominguez-Garcia (ELectrical and Computer Engineering, University of Illinois Urbana Champaign) has been integrated and adapted for our purpose.
      AGC controller uses PMU data to determine the Area Control Error (ACE).
      ACE value is used to determine the setpoints of all the generators in the system.
   3. Cyber-attacks on PMU sensors